-"This is an easy cake with a rum glaze.
-Enjoy!" — Mariann
+"This is an easy recipe for a rum-soaked cake filled with walnuts and a rum glaze."

 Watch video tips and tricks

 1 (18.25 ounce) package

 yellow cake mix

 The 1/2 cup of oil is listed at the very bottom of the recipe along with the glaze ingredients.
 I didn't see it until it was too late (In the future I will remember to read the directions THOROUGHLY).
 It's currently in the oven.
 Smells great but...

 The cake was done 10 minutes early.
 It tasted perfectly wonderful even without the oil.
 I'm guessing the normal product had a heavier consistency.
 So, I guess I saved some calories!